-From amazing sightseeing and plenty of aquatic delights to excellent adventure activities, there’s absolutely nothing you can’t do during your holidays to Australia.
+From amazing sightseeing and plenty of aquatic delights to excellent adventure activities, there’s absolutely nothing you can’t do during your holiday in Australia.
 But, as often happens in life, good things are the hardest to come.
-Obviously it’s not easy to decide on visiting one of the world’s most remote countries – long way, short time and sometimes pretty expensive flights.
+Obviously it’s not easy to decide on visiting one of the world’s most remote countries – long way, short time, and sometimes pretty expensive flights.
 However, according to those who’ve already taken the plunge, all these are nothing compared to the wonderful Australian experience.
 Once you’ll be in, you’ll never want to leave.
-Besides, Australia is not only an adventure-seeker delight, but also a paradise for budget travelers.
+Besides, Australia is not only an adventure-seeker delight, but also a paradise for foodies, art lovers, and budget travelers.

 Here are 5 big things that hopefully will bring you to Australia someday soon: